daaz-iwnl/daaz-iwnl.github.io/README.md

 ======== PT 1: HOMEPAGE ========

 The new site is a rebuild of the midterm portfolio site, though instead of using Bootstrap, it is a creative-JS redesign.
+Because a large part of my work is drawings/illustrations, I wanted a site that would reflect that.
+This site is meant to be weird, unique, inner-machinations-of-the-mind kind of site unlike other sites.
+The theme is "hand drawn" images and whimsy.

-The homepage has gone through the most drastic changes, as it is almost completely JS-based.
+In comparison to the midterm, the new homepage has gone through the most drastic changes, as it is almost completely JS-based.
 It is functional but not without issues.
-The bulk of the page calls upon the D3.js data visualization library, and especially the use of D3.force and D3.nodes.
+The bulk of the HOMEPAGE calls upon the D3.js data visualization library, and especially the use of D3.force and D3.nodes.

 The nodes contain data from an external JSON file that includes images of drawings I made and their respective native dimensions.
 These nodes--with drawings of "feathers, ribs, spines, leaves, whatever"--repel from the mouse due to the D3.force and otherwise float around the canvas.
 Clicking anywhere on the page moves to the PORTFOLIO page.

-======== PT 1: PORTFOLIO ========
+======== PT 2: PORTFOLIO ========

 Aside from eliminating the ABOUT page and incorporating it into the HOMEPAGE, the PORTFOLIO page actually remains similar.
 It simply has undergone a visual redesign with the appropriate color scheme of the new site--black, white, and #e91919 version of red.
 However, the portfolio page has a fixed button that downloads the resume.
 Because this page incorporates the same elements as some of the things on the resume, it has been moved to the portfolio page as a text alternative to a webpage.